glippi/tachyons-vim/README.md

 It just creates a dictionary with the name of the classes, and then adds it to the completion sources.

 ## In which environments it works better?
-It's very useful in react and JSX contexts, but it could be useful also in plain HTML and also in CSS files, if you want to overwrite some classes.
+It's very useful in react and `JSX` contexts, but it could be useful also in plain `HTML` and also in `CSS` files, if you want to overwrite some classes.
-By default it works in all this three filetypes, but one easily decide in which file it should be active by setting this variable to `0`:
+By default it works in all this three filetypes, but one can easily decide which switch off simply setting the relative variable to `0`:

 | Variable Name | Filetype | Default |
 | ------------- | -------- | ------- |